Our Named Scholarships

 The Harvey & Verna Mohr Family Scholarship Fund was established by their son, John, to acknowledge his parents’ positive influence.
 John says, “They taught me by example that God blesses as we share His blessing with others.
 This helped shape my philosophy of life.
 So now with this endowment we wish to continue to share God’s blessing to our family with others.
 Beccie and I have seen over and over again that the friends we make in our formative years deeply impacts our lives and our relation to God.
 We praise God for His blessing in our own lives and the lives of our children.
 Adventist education is not a sacrifice—it is an investment in our children’s future!”

 The Harvey & Verna Mohr Family Scholarship Fund was established in June 2018.
-The funds have been invested and we anticipate awarding the first Harvey & Verna Mohr Family Scholarship during the 2019-2020 school year.

 Apply for a Harvey & Verna Mohr Family Scholarship